nf-core/configs/docs/vsc_ugent.md

 module swap cluster/<CLUSTER>
 ```

-Before running the pipeline you will need to create a SLURM/PBS script to submit as a job.
+Before running the pipeline you will need to create a PBS script to submit as a job.

 ```bash
 #!/bin/bash